Seoya0512/Seoya0512/README.md

-# Introducing me

-안녕하세요! 이영서 입니다.

-Hello,  my name is Youngseo Lee ^_^
+​                                                           **Hello,  my name is Youngseo Lee 👋**

+___

+📚  currently studying **python and data analysis**

+👩🏻‍🎓 majored in Technological Systems Management in Undergraduate

+👩‍💻 used to work in the Business Management Department

+💛 now hope to work in the **Data Analysis** field